apify/apify-docs/sources/academy/webscraping/scraping_basics_python/11_scraping_variants.md

 ...
 ```

-In Python's [`datetime`](https://docs.python.org/3/library/datetime.html) module you should find everything you need for manipulating time: `date.today()`, `datetime.fromisoformat()`, `datetime.date()`, `timedelta()`.
+You can find everything you need for working with dates and times in Python's [`datetime`](https://docs.python.org/3/library/datetime.html) module, including `date.today()`, `datetime.fromisoformat()`, `datetime.date()`, and `timedelta()`.

 <details>
   <summary>Solution</summary>

-  After inspecting how the job board works, we can notice that job postings tagged as Database have their own URL.
-We'll use it as the starting point, as it'll save us from needing to scrape and check the tags.
+  After inspecting the job board, you'll notice that job postings tagged as "Database" have a dedicated URL.
+We'll use that as our starting point, which saves us from having to scrape and check the tags manually.

   ```py
   from pprint import pp